THERAPY FOR EXECUTIVE PROFESSIONALS, CEOs, and Entrepreneurs

 High-achieving professionals not only experience job stress, but they often face difficulties at home and in their own emotional well-being.

-Your loved ones might not understand why you can't just take a week off.
+Your loved ones might not understand why you can't just take a week off for a spontaneous getaway.
 Your partner may get frustrated when you answer the phone in the middle of the night.
-And there's a good chance you feel guilty that you aren't spending enough time with your friends or children.
+And there's a good chance you feel guilty that you aren't spending enough time with your children or other family members.

 Maybe you've also neglected your health.
 You know you should prioritize getting a good night's sleep, adequate nutrition, and exercise, but work takes up so much energy.
 You keep telling yourself you'll focus on those things soon, but the time never seems to come.